 Only 20 companies had been awarded the prize previously.
 Toyota was awarded the first award in 1970.
 In 1997 the first award for an organization based outside Japan was awarded to Philips Taiwan.

 The Deming Prize for Individuals went to: Mr. Makoto Nakao, President & Chief Executive Officer, GC Corporation (Japan).
 And Mr. Janak Mehta

 Chairman & Managing Director, TQM International Pvt.
 Ltd. was given the Deming Distinguished Service Award for Dissemination and Promotion (Overseas).

-Some background on the Deming Prize from the JUSE web site:
+Some background on the Deming Prize [link was broken so it was removed] from the JUSE web site:

 The Deming Prize examination does not require applicants to conform to a model provided by the Deming Prize Committee.
 Rather, the applicants are expected to understand their current situation, establish their own themes and objectives and improve and transform themselves organization-wide.
 Not only the results achieved and the processes used, but also the effectiveness expected in the future are subjects for the examination.
 To the best of their abilities, the examiners evaluate whether or not the themes established by the applicants were commensurate to their situation; whether or not their activities were suitable to their circumstance and whether or not their activities are likely to achieve their higher objectives in the future.

 There is no easy success at this time of constant change.
 No organization can expect to build excellent quality management systems just by solving problems given by others.
 They need to think on their own, set lofty goals and drive themselves to challenge for achieving those goals.
 For these organizations that introduce and implement TQM in this manner, the Deming Prize aims to be used as a tool for improving and transforming their business management.